 If you want to get your humble abode winter-ready, then you should start by getting stocked up on winter supplies.
 The coldest season of the year can be very unpredictable, and you never know if you’re going to find yourself house-bound for an extended period of time, as the result of adverse weather.
 To prepare for such situations, you should make sure you have plenty of food and water in the house.
 You’ll want plenty of canned food and bottles of water, in case you can’t get to the shop for a few days.
 It’s also wise to have plenty of blankets and warm clothes in your home.
 That way, if you lose your heating, you’ll be able to keep warm.

 You should have outdoor winter supplies, as well as indoor winter supplies.
 Not every heavy snowfall will leave you and your family house-bound.
 Sometimes, it’s within your ability to clear out your driveway, but you need to be prepared.
-You should be stocked up on snow shovels, sand, and grit.
+You should be stocked up on snow shovels, sand, and de icing salt.
 Those are essential resources to keep your property’s outer area clear.
 If you want to get your humble abode winter-ready, then you need to be prepared for numerous eventualities.
 If you do face snow, you’ll want to ensure that you can get to work and your children can get to school.

 Make sure the temperature is right.